Kenneth T. Lamneck Sells 3,000 Shares of Insight Enterprises, Inc. (NASDAQ:NSIT) Stock

-Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 3,000 shares of the company’s stock in a transaction that occurred on Friday, November 12th.
-The shares were sold at an average price of $106.10, for a total transaction of $318,300.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 3,000 shares of the stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $104.14, for a total value of $312,420.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.

 Kenneth T. Lamneck also recently made the following trade(s):

-A number of institutional investors have recently bought and sold shares of NSIT.
-ValueAct Holdings L.P. grew its holdings in Insight Enterprises by 158.5% during the second quarter.
-ValueAct Holdings L.P. now owns 2,843,690 shares of the software maker’s stock worth $284,397,000 after purchasing an additional 1,743,690 shares during the period.
-Capital World Investors bought a new position in Insight Enterprises during the third quarter worth about $27,660,000.
-Capital Research Global Investors bought a new position in Insight Enterprises during the third quarter worth about $24,772,000.
-Great Lakes Advisors LLC bought a new position in Insight Enterprises during the second quarter worth about $12,045,000.
-Finally, Nordea Investment Management AB grew its holdings in Insight Enterprises by 99.8% during the third quarter.
-Nordea Investment Management AB now owns 220,526 shares of the software maker’s stock worth $20,216,000 after purchasing an additional 110,133 shares during the period.
+Several large investors have recently added to or reduced their stakes in NSIT.
+First Trust Advisors LP grew its stake in shares of Insight Enterprises by 15.3% in the first quarter.
+First Trust Advisors LP now owns 32,106 shares of the software maker’s stock worth $1,768,000 after purchasing an additional 4,250 shares in the last quarter.
+Ameriprise Financial Inc. grew its stake in shares of Insight Enterprises by 2.0% in the first quarter.
+Ameriprise Financial Inc. now owns 168,575 shares of the software maker’s stock worth $16,086,000 after purchasing an additional 3,380 shares in the last quarter.
+Captrust Financial Advisors grew its stake in shares of Insight Enterprises by 3,868.8% in the first quarter.
+Captrust Financial Advisors now owns 3,056 shares of the software maker’s stock worth $292,000 after purchasing an additional 2,979 shares in the last quarter.
+Ameritas Investment Company LLC bought a new position in shares of Insight Enterprises in the first quarter worth $40,000.
+Finally, Eaton Vance Management bought a new position in shares of Insight Enterprises in the first quarter worth $28,000.

-A number of analysts have recently commented on NSIT shares.
-Zacks Investment Research lowered shares of Insight Enterprises from a “buy” rating to a “hold” rating in a research report on Thursday.
-Barrington Research boosted their price objective on shares of Insight Enterprises from $116.00 to $122.00 and gave the stock an “outperform” rating in a research report on Thursday, November 11th.
+Several research firms recently issued reports on NSIT.
+Zacks Investment Research raised Insight Enterprises from a “hold” rating to a “buy” rating and set a $116.00 price target on the stock in a research report on Wednesday.
+Barrington Research upped their price target on Insight Enterprises from $116.00 to $122.00 and gave the company an “outperform” rating in a research report on Thursday, November 11th.

 Insight Enterprises, Inc is a global provider of information technology, services, and cloud solutions to worldwide enterprises, governments, schools, and healthcare organizations.
 It helps businesses define, architect, implement, and manage Intelligent Technology Solutions in North America; Europe, the Middle East and Africa; and Asia-Pacific.